ddbj/www/_metabobank/metadata-e.md

 : TBD.

 [Parameter Value\[Extraction method\]](#Extraction_method)<a name="Extraction_method"></a>
-: How a sample was extracted from its source material e.g. Methanol.
+: How a sample was extracted from its source material, e.g. Methanol.

 [Parameter Value\[NMR tube type\]](#NMR_tube_type)<a name="NMR_tube_type"></a>
 : Size and type of tube.
 Example, standard 5 mm glass NMR tube (Wilmad, LabGlass, USA).

 [Parameter Value\[Solvent\]](#Solvent)<a name="Solvent"></a>
-: Solvent used in the NMR sample e.g. D2O.
+: Solvent used in the NMR sample, e.g. D2O.

 [Parameter Value\[Sample pH\]](#Sample_pH)<a name="Sample_pH"></a>
-: Sample pH value e.g. 7.
+: Sample pH value, e.g. 7.

 [Parameter Value\[Temperature\]](#Temperature_NMR)<a name="Temperature_NMR"></a>
 : Sample temperature value with relevant temperature unit.